 I can’t emphasize enough the power of communication in this process.
 The more you are communicating about these areas that should NOT be changed, the less likely the buyer is going to change them.
 And if you are still concerned about them being changed (ahem, you may not have the right buyer), you can always put a covenant in the loan documents that prevent the buyer from making these changes.

 Again, finding the right buyer will fix a lot of the problems associated with seller financing.
 This is why sellers should never sell their business on their own.
 When you sell the business on your own, you do not have the ability to “interview” enough qualified buyers to buy your business.
 It is important to find the RIGHT buyer, not just the first buyer – or the highest offer buyer.

-What kind of covenants should you be putting in place?
 Certainly, there is likely a covenant for every issue under the sun – and not enough room for me to cover them all here!
 However, typical covenants on business sales include the following:

 As I mentioned, these are just a few of the covenants you could include to protect yourself.
 Obviously, it is best to sit down and list out the important aspects of your particular business and the areas that would harm your business if they were changed.
 It is also important that these items are reasonable for the buyer.

 Scot Cockroft is the Owner & President of the #1 ranked Business Brokerage, Business sales and M&A firm in Texas.
 Scot has been named Named Deal Maker of the Year by Dallas Business Journal.